ampproject/amphtml/extensions/amp-geo/amp-geo.md

 Notes:

 1. It's possible that an IP address with country information in the WHOIS database will not have country information in amp-geo.
-1. The ISO country code may not be the same as the top level domain.
-For example the code for the United Kingdom is "gb" not "uk".
+1. The ISO country code may not be the same as the top-level domain.
+For example, the code for the United Kingdom is "gb" not "uk".

 The `amp-geo` component provides CSS, `amp-bind` and variable substitution interfaces.